 Drakelow and S/0243, Land at Wrekin, Woodland Road, Not Allocated: The site is not well related to Stanton Stanton nearby settlements and access to some local services and facilities is poor although there is a half hourly bus service passing within 400m of the site.
 The site is also surrounded by the Burton - Swadlincote Green Belt and any development would need to consider impact on this.
 DUA Central S/0100, Land at Lowes Lane, West Chellaston Not Allocated.
-The site as proposed is too large for a non-strategic allocation (along with S/100a) but it was considered as a strategic allocation but transport mitigation measures could not be found.
-Smaller scale development, could be poorly related to the edge of Derby City and would lack the scale to deliver new infrastructure necessary to make this a sustainable development Some local facilities are available on Rowallen Way, subject to access.
+The site as proposed is too large for a non-strategic allocation (along with S/100a) Non Strategic Development would lack the scale to deliver new infrastructure necessary to make this a sustainable development Some local facilities are available on Rowallen Way, subject to access.
 There is a scheduled ancient monument to the South, although given the local landform and existence of the A50 it is likely that mitigation could be delivered to protect the setting of this.
 DUA Central S/100a, Land at Lowes Lane, West Chellaston Not Allocated.
-The site as proposed is too large for a non-strategic allocation but it was considered as a strategic allocation (along with S/100) but transport mitigation measures could not be found.
+The site as proposed is too large for a non-strategic allocation but it was considered as a strategic allocation.
 Smaller scale development, would be poorly related to the edge of Derby City given the location of this site and would lack the scale to deliver new infrastructure necessary to make this a sustainable development.
 DUA Central S/0206, Land north of Witton Court, Stenson Fields Allocated: Site is the remaining 1998 Local Plan Allocation and well related to DUA edge and local services and facilities.
-The site is substantially surrounded by built development with an existing access point DUA West S/0048; Land at Hospital Lane, Mickleove Not Allocated.
+The site is substantially surrounded by built development with an existing access point.
+DUA West S/0048; Land at Hospital Lane, Mickleover Not Allocated.
 Access to the site is likely to be constrained and would therefore affect the deliverability of this site.
 Access to local services from the site could also be constrained by the A516.
 Public transport can be accessed less than 400m from the site.
 DUA West S/0049, Land at A516 & Staker Lane, Mickleover Not Allocated.
 Site could close off the green wedge in Derby City to the north east and would urbanise the gap between Mickleover and the Pasture Hospital Development.
 Site is poorly related to services and facilities including primary school, GP, local centre and bus service (more than 800m on foot to all).
 DUA West S/0113, Land between Hospital Lane & A516, Mickleover Not Allocated The site is poorly related to many local facilities including primary school, GP and local centre.
 Public transport can be accessed less than 400m from the site.